litoco/pythonProject/README.md

  My main focus was to make the gui look better.
 It took nearly 2-3 weeks for me to  complete this.

-I was awarded A+ grade points for this project.
+It was an individual project and I was awarded A+ grade points for this project.